Things I Dislike

 Unmaintained Git Repositories ~

 It just messes with me to see, for example, a great GitHub project that hasn't been updated for 2, 3, 8, or 13 years, whose issues (that can be fixed within a few lines of code and a pull request) haven't been touched for months or years since the developers have either abandoned it, or have muted all new incoming issues (or even worse, disabled them).
-If a repo is no longer maintained, either take it down and archive it or mark it as "unmaintained."
+If a repo is no longer maintained, mark it as "unmaintained" and archive it as a "read-only" project.
 It's not that hard, come on.

 Verbal Communication ~